 Do I qualify for the Local Authority Affordable Purchase Scheme?

 To qualify for this scheme you must meet certain income, property and residency criteria, see below.

 - Your income must be below a certain level.
 This is calculated by multiplying your gross annual income by 4.
 This figure is known as your 'purchasing power' and it must then be less than 85.5% of the open market value of the affordable home.

 - You must have proof from a bank or financial institution that you cannot get a mortgage for 85.5% of the market value of the home.
 The applicant may not be able to get a mortgage for a number of reasons, for example, because of their age.

 The market value of the properties is agreed by the local authority running the scheme before the scheme is launched.

-If you have savings above a certain amount you may not qualify for this scheme.
 You can have the money to cover the deposit for the home and an additional €30,000.
 Anything above this is added to your purchasing power.
 And, if this goes above 95% of the market value of the home you are not eligible for the scheme.